Characteristics (Quick Facts)

 These cats swash their tails rapidly and knead their owners with front paws when they are content.

 The playful Mau is the fastest breed of domestic cats and can run at speeds of up to 30mph.
 So, it comes as no surprise that these highly energetic cats need places to burn their energy.

 You should invest in a cat activity centre that will provide scratching post, jumping, and playing areas to keep your cat entertained and away from your belongings.

 This breed forms deep bonds with its people and is exceptionally loyal to its favorite person.
 Being with its family and being worshiped is what makes the Mau happy.

-They prefer having company, and won’t be pleased being left alone.
-Thus, only get a Mau if you are able to fully devote your time and attention to your cat.
+They prefer having company and won’t be pleased being left alone.
+Thus, only get a Mau if you can fully devote your time and attention to your cat.